Are you an adviser? Go to Unbiased Pro

 Build emergency savings

-Typically, an emergency savings pot should cover about three months' salary and be quickly accessible so that you can use it whenever you need it.
+Typically, an emergency savings pot should cover about three months' salary and be quickly accessible so you can use it whenever you need it.

 Saving with a savings account